Lisa Su: 2015–2016: AMD diversification

 When Su joined AMD in 2012, about 10 percent of sales came from non-PC products.
 By February 2015, roughly 40 percent of AMD's sales came from non-PC markets, such as video game consoles and embedded devices.
 In May 2015, Su and other AMD executives presented a long-term strategy for the company to focus on developing high-performance computing and graphics technologies for three growth areas: gaming, datacenter, and "immersive platforms" markets.

 In January 2016, Su announced that AMD was working on new FinFET-based chips to create a new line of microprocessors, products, accelerated processing units (APUs), graphics chips, and semi-custom chip designs for unreleased video game consoles.
-AMD's share value spiked in July 2016, when AMD reported strong revenue growth.
-Fortune attributed the "impressive" statistic to Su, stating she "continues to execute on her comeback plan ... key gains in graphics and video gaming console chips have boosted results and a savvy deal to license server chip designs in China".
+AMD reported revenue growth in 2016, attributed in part to its graphics and console chip business.
+Fortune attributed the "impressive" statistic to Su.

 2017–present: Ryzen

 After the initial launch of Zen chips in quarter two 2017, AMD's percentage of the CPU market share surged to nearly 11%.
 Ryzen CPUs have received favorable reviews from a variety of news outlets, specifically highlighting their high thread counts at prices drastically lower than those of Intel's, especially in the high-performance computing market with AMD's Ryzen Threadripper line of workstation processors.
 Su is the first woman ever to top the Associated Press’s annual survey of CEO compensation, with her 2019 pay package being valued at $58.5 million.

 In February 2022, Su became chair of AMD after completing a reported $49 billion acquisition of FPGA and programmable systems on chip maker Xilinx.

 In 2023, Su's total compensation from AMD was $30.3 million, representing a CEO-to-median worker pay ratio of 238-to-1.